metabase/metabase/docs/developers-guide-osx.md

    # Install libcurl (needed by WWW::Curl::Simple (I think))
    brew install curl && brew link curl --force

-   # The new version of LLVM is snippy so have CPAN pass the Makefiles a flag that will tell it not to barf
+   # The new version of LLVM is snippy so have CPAN pass compiler flags to fix errors
+   # (Make sure this file exists first.
+If you didn't upgrade Perl in the step above,
+   # it might be in a different location; perhaps called "Config.pm".
+   # You may need to run "cpan" (no arguments) to generate an appropriate initial config.
+   # As above, you can go with the defaults).
    sed -i '' -e "s/'make_arg' => q\[\]/'make_arg' => q\[CCFLAGS=\"-Wno-return-type\"\]/" ~/.cpan/CPAN/MyConfig.pm

    # Install Perl modules used by ./bin/osx-setup and ./bin/osx-release